 Protects the civil and legal rights of people with disabilities as South Carolina’s Protection and Advocacy System since 1977.

-Donald Beatty Center for Justice and Society of USC Upstate
+Donald Beatty Center for Justice & Society of USC Upstate

 Internship program for pre-law students at USC Upstate, designed to give students legal experience while immersing them in the local community.